-Why have millions of Americans been treated with Radioactive Iodine?
+Why have millions of patients been treated with Radioactive Iodine?

 The following article has been written by Tracy, a former thyroid cancer patient who was treated with Radioactive Iodine treatment (RAI), also called I-131.
 Please understand it’s her opinion, and it’s NOT meant to tell you what is right or not right for YOU.
 Work with your doctor and decide what’s right for you!